 St David's Hall is currently closed

-We would like to inform you that the Chris Ramsey gig on Thursday 14 May 2020, 7.30pm has been postponed to Thursday 29 April 2021 7.30pm, due to the uncertain situation with the coronavirus (Covid-19) outbreak.
+We would like to inform you that the Chris Ramsey gig on Thursday 14 May 2020 and Thursday 29 April 2021 has been postponed to Sunday 8 May 2022 due to the ongoing situation with the coronavirus (Covid-19) outbreak.

 The tickets you currently hold will be valid for the new date.
 We hope you will be able to make the new date.